 Cartilage Candidates: Patients who are physically active and have a healthy joint but suffer some form of articular cartilage damage.
 Patients should be of a healthy weight and not have certain contraindications like severe osteoarthritis or rheumatoid arthritis.

 - Many individuals sustain injuries to their meniscus and joint surface cartilage.
 These two parts of our knee work better together and decrease stress across the joint.
 A loss of either will lead to an increase in the development of traumatic arthritis.

 - There are multiple options to replace the damaged area with any combination of autogenous (your own), allogenic (donor), and/or synthetic regenerative substitutes.

 - Fresh cartilage can be transferred from one spot to another.

-- Allograft articular cartilage and meniscii can be replaced at the site of injury.
-Options vary between each individual.
-A structured plan can be developed for each individual who suffers from persistent activity-limiting pain.
+- Allograft articular cartilage and menisci can be replaced at the site of injury.
+Options vary between everyone.
+A structured plan can be developed for everyone who suffers from persistent activity-limiting pain.